Since 1999, the Libby Harricks Memorial Oration series has raised awareness of key issues relating to hearing loss and deafness in Australia.

 Presented in 2017 by

-In this 19th annual Libby Harricks Memorial Oration, Dr Piers Dawes will discuss possible links between hearing loss and cognitive health.
+In the 19th annual Libby Harricks Memorial Oration in October 2017, Dr Piers Dawes discussed possible links between hearing loss and cognitive health.

-He will ask whether effective prevention, identification and management of hearing problems represent an opportunity to optimise well-being and quality of life in older age.
+He asked whether effective prevention, identification and management of hearing problems represent an opportunity to optimise well-being and quality of life in older age.

 Piers is a senior lecturer in audiology at the University of Manchester.
 He is a developmental neuropsychologist with a PhD in experimental psychology from the University of Oxford.

-This Libby Harricks Memorial Oration is part of the 17th Alzheimer’s Australia Biennial National Dementia Conference in Melbourne.
+This Libby Harricks Memorial Oration was part of the 17th Alzheimer’s Australia Biennial National Dementia Conference in Melbourne.